 Last but not least is my husband’s favorite part of this room – this dang chandelier.
 When I laid forth our luxurious interior design plans (ha, kidding), I talked about how I wasn’t too crazy about the idea, but it slowly grew on me.
 Now that it’s in here, I really do love it.

 We installed it on a dimmer so that we can choose how bright we want it in here, but with his Hatch, we use it as a nightlight and don’t have to use the dimmer a ton.

 Just as a sidebar for any of you wondering, the wall color in here is Sherwin Williams Agreeable Gray!
 We have this color in several rooms in our house and LOVE it!

-I hope you enjoyed our little room tour and if you use any of these elements for your own inspiration, I’d love to hear about it in the comments!
+I hope you enjoyed our little room tour and if you use any of these elements for your own inspiration for gender neutral nursery ideas, I’d love to hear about it in the comments!